DeepanshuSarawagi/AWS/10-VPC/Route53.md

   - Health checks can also be setup for text based response upto 5120 bytes of text.
   - For health checks to be healthy, configure your routes/firewall to allow incoming requests from Route53 health checkers.

+### Health checks - Private hosted zones:
+- Route53 health checkers are outside the VPC.
+- They can't access private endpoints.
+- **So, how do we monitor the private endpoints or resources?**
+  - Create a CloudWatch Metric of the private resource, create a CloudWatch alarm out of it.
+  - Then create the healthcheck that checks the alarm itself.